khushichoudhary1020/FrozenLakeML/README.md

 In this, we need to train the model or agent using Q-learning technique, in which we provide environment, and a set of rules on the basis of which agent learns.
 In this game, frozen lake an agent is needed to be trained with the help of reinforcement learning using Q-learning.

 **ENVIRONMENT DETAILS:-**
 The game initializes with the agent at its start state[0,0] of the frozen lake grid and it needs to reach the goal state.
 The environment grid holds 16 states(4*4=16).
-There are holes in the grid of lake which are distributed at diff places and if the agent falls in this holes, it will recieve a punishment i.e, no rewards or deduction of reward points.
-The player will play until one of these condition comes 1)- it wins , 2)- falls in the hole or 3)- the episode steps are over.
+There are holes in the grid(4x4) of lake which are distributed at diff places and if the agent falls in any hole, it will be a punished i.e, no rewards or deduction of reward points (to be specific).
+The player will play until one of these condition stikes

+1) Win the environment

+2) Falls in the hole/Lake

+3) The episode steps finished.

 is_slippery is an argument which means that an agent may move perpendicular to the intended direction sometimes ( is_slippery), if you place True in the argument then slippering is a possible condition but if place False agent can't slip.
 You can import the environmemt from the following link:-**https://gymnasium.farama.org/environments/toy_text/frozen_lake/ **

 **ACTIONS IN THIS GAME:-**

+_The action shape is (1,) in the range {0, 3} indicating which direction to move the player._
-_When playing the game you wil notice that the agent is taking 4 possible actions to reach the goal which are listed below:_
+When playing the game you wil notice that the agent is taking 4 possible actions to reach the goal which are listed below:

-1: Move left
+0: Move left

-2: Move down
+1: Move down

-3: Move right
+2: Move right

-4: Move up*
+3: Move up

-An agent will take these action to accomplish the task or win the game.
+An agent will take these action to achieve success in the task or to win the game.

 **OBSERVATION SPACE:-**
 _The observation is a value representing the player’s current position_